Takis Gonias

-Takis Gonias (Παναγιώτης 'Τάκης' Γκώνιας; born 6 October 1971) is a Greek football manager and a former player.
+Panagiotis 'Takis' Gonias (Παναγιώτης 'Τάκης' Γκώνιας; born 6 October 1971) is a Greek football manager and a former player.

 Playing career

 Club

 Gonias began his career at local club Panathinaikos Kyriaki (not to be confused with Athens-based club Panathinaikos F.C.) at Kyriaki, Boeotia.
 He then moved to the region's most prestigious club Levadiakos, making his debut in the Greek Alpha Ethnki, the top-level football league in Greece.
 He then went on to play for a various top-level Greek clubs, including Olympiacos, Panionios and most successfully, Iraklis.
 After his good appearances with Iraklis, Gonias was transferred in 1998 to Sporting de Gijón in the Spanish Segunda Division.
 In 2004, he transferred to Italy and Serie A side Messina, where he played the last season of his career, despite making a transfer to Crotone in 2005.

 International

-Gonias has made two appearances and has scored one goal for the Greece national football team.
-He made his debut on 19 August 1997, managing to score with a penalty kick during a2–1 victory over Cyprus.
+Gonias has made two appearances and has scored one goal for Greece.
+He made his debut on 19 August 1997, managing to score with a penalty kick during a 2–1 victory over Cyprus.
 He received his second and final cap six months later, coming in as a second-half substitute for Kostas Frantzeskos during another international friendly game.